fmay/cc-js-intro-4-loops/.guides/sections.md

 Weed
 ```
 ---
-title: "#Which loop type should I use?"
+title: Which loop type should I use?
 files: []
 editable: false
 layout: ""